Sámi drums in Historia Norwegiae (c. 1190)

-Historia Norwegiae is a Latin-language history of Norway written in the second half of the twelfth century.
-In the chapter describing the Sámi is found the oldest description of the Sámi drums and their use.
+Ystoria Norwagensium is a Latin-language history of Norway composed in the second half of the twelfth century and surviving in a manuscript copied in Scotland around 1500.
+A chapter describing the Sámis includes the oldest description of a Sámi drum and its use.

 Latin edition by Lars Boje Mortensen (2003) English translation by Peter Fischer (2003)